sanketkumar100/UPI_Offline_Demo/README.md

-# UPI — Offline Mesh Payment Router
+# UPI — Offline Mesh Payment

 **A Spring Boot backend that routes UPI payments through a Bluetooth mesh network when the internet is down.**